The Byrna HD PepperBall Handgun

 Let’s be clear: the .44 magnum would be more conducive to your physical survival.
 Neither one (lead and copper bullet, PepperBall, nor plastic kinetic round) is guaranteed to stop his aggression, but .44 mag bullets are more likely to make him stop.
 See You Must Have a Backup Plan below.

 Bullets would be less conducive to your legal / financial / marital survival afterward.

 Treading the Line Between Lethal and Less Lethal

 Police use PepperBalls and bean bag rounds for those “grey” areas.
-The most common is “suicide by cop.”
+The most common grey area police must read is when an emotionally disturbed person practically demands to receive the service called “suicide by cop.”

-In the bad old days, their options were kind words and a gun.
-If they got within baton or chemical spray range they would get stabbed or shot.
+In the bad old days, this service requested by the customer was not so grey.
+It was more clear cut, even though the cops, who did not ask to be involved in that idiot’s suicide, had to live with the effects of it for the rest of their lives.
+Their options were only kind words and a gun.
+If they got within baton or chemical spray range, they would get stabbed or shot.
+They were not required to risk their lives, or to get maimed, because some crazy guy wanted to vent his rage.
 So the gun was the tool of choice.

-During the 1995 Frontier Days rodeo in Cheyenne, a drunk cowboy would not drop his knife.
+During the 1995 Frontier Days rodeo in Cheyenne, a drunk cowboy would not drop the knife he was threatening to stab people with.
 One of my CPD comrades hit him in the solar plexus with a beanbag round from a shotgun.
 The drunk dropped the knife and gasped for breath till he got his wind back–by which time he was in cuffs.

 Not coincidentally, the word got around, and after that, it was one of the least rowdy Frontier Days in living memory.